taw00/manuscript-css/vbeta/examples/example-prose-long-form.md

 <!--
-This is a typical long-form manuscript: Chapters and scenes.
+Long-form prose example with chapters and scenes.

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of